-- 1) a limit to "forensic" experts would skew Rule 702, because all current parts of the rule apply to all experts; - 2) the term "forensic" is hard to define in rule text, as it goes beyond feature-comparison (for example to arson investigations) and there are disputes about just which disciplines are forensic; - 3) there is no other rule of evidence that focuses specifically on a subset of witnesses; - 4) if it is a good idea to require a court to regulate overstatement, it certainly can't hurt to have that tool available outside the forensic disciplines; and - 5) Most importantly, there are a number of reported cases in which an expert appears to have gotten away with a conclusion that is not fairly supported by the data, methodology and application.
-And there are many cases in which the courts have required an expert outside of forensics to testify to a "reasonable degree of [field of expertise] certainty."
+1) a limit to "forensic" experts would skew Rule 702, because all current parts of the rule apply to all experts;

+2) the term "forensic" is hard to define in rule text, as it goes beyond feature-comparison (for example to arson investigations) and there are disputes about just which disciplines are forensic;

+3) there is no other Federal Rule of Evidence that focuses specifically on a subset of witnesses;

+4) if it is a good idea to require a court to regulate overstatement, it certainly can't hurt to have that tool available outside the forensic disciplines;

+5) There is an incentive for an expert to overstate a conclusion in a civil case --- they are financially beholden to the party.
+Judge Kaplan explains it like this:

+Lawyers want experts who will express unwavering certainty about their conclusions: Eighty-four percent of lawyers surveyed in a recent study said that the adamancy of an expert's support for the lawyer's position was an important consideration in the expert selection process.
+Experts are well aware of this overwhelming preference.
+The same study showed that sixty-four percent of experts believe that the willingness to draw firm conclusions was important to being retained.
+The desire to please lawyers often leads experts to overstate the certainty of their conclusions and to gloss over important nuances in an effort to present the most uncompromising support for the lawyers' position.13

+6) Most importantly, there are a number of reported cases in which an expert appears to have gotten away with a conclusion that overstates what they could fairly say based on the methodology employed.
 That is, there is a problem of overstatement outside the forensic area.

+13 Hon.
+Lewis Kaplan, Experts in the Courthouse: Problems and Opportunities, 2006 Colum.
+Bus.
+L.Rev.
+247 (2006).
+The study cited by Judge Kaplan is by Daniel Shurman et. al., An Empirical Examination of the Use of Expert Witnesses in the Courts --- Part II: A Three-City Study, 34 Jurimetrics 193 (1994).

 And while it is not as evident as in the forensic area, overstatement does exist.
 What follows is a case digest:

-Case Digest on Overstatement by Non-Forensic Experts5
+Case Digest on Overstatement by Non-Forensic Experts14